Frederick W. Seward: Early life

-His maternal grandfather was Judge Elijah Miller and his paternal grandfather was Judge Samuel S. Seward, who was also a physician and member of the New York State Assembly.
+His maternal grandfather was Judge Elijah Miller and his paternal grandfather was Judge Samuel S. Seward, who was also a physician and a member of the New York State Assembly.

 From 1839 to 1840, while his father was Governor of New York State, Frederick attended the Pearl Street Academy in Albany, New York.
-He graduated from Union College in 1849, and studied law with Henry E. Davies and William Kent.
+He graduated from Union College in 1849 and studied law with Henry E. Davies and William Kent.
 In 1851, he was admitted to the bar in Rochester, New York.
 In 1878, Union awarded him an honorary LL.D. degree.

 Career

 After graduating from college, Seward served as a secretary to his father from 1849 to 1857, and served as associate editor of the Albany Evening Journal from 1851 to 1861.

 Baltimore Plot

 On February 21, 1861, Seward arrived at the Continental Hotel in Philadelphia carrying a letter from his father for President-elect Lincoln.
 The letter contained information gathered by Colonel Charles Pomeroy Stone and General Winfield Scott.

-Stone had stationed three detectives from the New York police department in Baltimore, Maryland to gather information about plots against Lincoln.
+Stone had stationed three detectives from the New York police department in Baltimore to gather information about plots against Lincoln.
 Making his way by train from Illinois to Washington for his inauguration, Lincoln had intended to stop next at Baltimore, which was home to many secessionist sympathizers.
 According to information gathered by Stone's detectives, secessionists were planning to assassinate Lincoln during his stop in Baltimore.

 The warning Fred Seward brought would contribute to Lincoln's decision to pass through Baltimore under the cover of night, rather than stop and appear in public there.
 Although Allan Pinkerton also warned Lincoln of danger awaiting him in Baltimore, it was Seward's information that confirmed everyone's fears.